Bermagui, New South Wales: In the arts

 In January 2005, the Leader of the Opposition, Mark Latham, and his family retreated here from the media, before his decision to resign as ALP leader and from Parliament, writing in The Latham Diaries that "God has given us Bermagui, let's enjoy it".

 In 2010, Bermagui was mentioned in the fictional television series Rake as the location of Nicole Vargas' (Kate Box) holiday home.
 The home was built with embezzled funds from her employer, Cleaver Greene (Richard Roxburgh).

 The historic wooden Wallaga Lake Bridge north of Bermagui was the setting for a scene in the 2014 film Unbroken.

+Children's book illustrator and author Matt Chun ran a cafe and gallery space on Bunga Street, Bermagui, called Mister Jones.
+In 2016 it made national headlines after its sign describing Australia Day as "National Dickhead Day" went viral on social media, sparking threats of vandalism.